CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 cpanm Net::SFTP::Foreign
 ```

-(Note that Net::SFTP::Foreign is, confusingly, an *alternative implementation* to Net::SFTP.
+(Note that Net::SFTP::Foreign is, confusingly, an alternative implementation to Net::SFTP rather than a subcomponent.
 It is used in this script as it is a more straightforward implementation with fewer dependencies.)

 1. Before running the script, it is necessary to generate an index of the files in the input dataset: run this command in the root directory of the dataset on sftp.conp.ca: